stellarshenson/stellars-jupyterlab-ds/README.md

 * miniconda with nice jupyterlab terminal support
 * html and pdf (webpdf) generation support
 * memory profiler
-* mapping to your filesystem folder that holds your projects
+* configurable mapping to your filesystem folder that holds your projects
+* configurable settings files and folders used in __jupyterlab__, such as AWS credentials, GIT settings and jupyterlab settings, so that when you decide to shred the container and run it anew again, you can be sure your settings were saved